sdss/mangadap/docs/execution.rst

 .. warning::

-    When running the DAP, you should have both the DRP ``LOGRSS`` and ``LOGCUBE`` files if you want to account for covariance!
-If the ``LOGRSS`` files are not present, the DAP will throw a warning and continue, and the warnings can get buried in all the other messages.
+    When running the DAP, you should have both the DRP ``LOGRSS`` and ``LOGCUBE`` files if you want to account for the :ref:`spatialcovariance`!
+If the ``LOGRSS`` files are not present, the DAP will throw a warning and continue, which means that the warning can get buried among all the other messages and missed.

 An example execution of the DAP might look like this: